 Jeff asked Julie to assign board members who would like to distribute the Welcome to the neighborhood flyers and a recent newsletter to our new neighbors.
 The following said they would help distribute the materials: Debbie, Jeff, Lynn and Laurie.

 Treasurer report: The HPNA balance is $5,364.
 Debbie reported she was having a lot of difficulty getting money from the Pay Pal website where there is $556.76 Discussion about how to go about getting money from Pay Pal ensued.
 Some discussion about whether businesses outside Hollywood Park can advertise or be HPNA members

-September General Meeting Agenda Set—Sgt from the police department, Code enforcement officer to speak, Irene and Jackie set to speak about Halloween, Patty set to talk about upcoming neighborhood garage sale, October 3

-Sac Tree volunteer to talk about October tree planting
+September General Meeting Agenda Set—Sgt from the police department, Code enforcement officer to speak, Irene and Jackie set to speak about Halloween, Patty set to talk about upcoming neighborhood garage sale, October 3.
+Sac Tree volunteer to talk about October tree planting.

-Action items: Debbie to draft membership pledge envelope
+Action items: Debbie to draft membership pledge envelope.
 Jeff to follow up regarding air quality widget on site and track with Vincent whether neighborhood survey would be ready for December

-Volunteering board members to deliver “Welcome to the Neighborhood “flyers
+Volunteering board members to deliver “Welcome to the Neighborhood “flyers.
 Jannelle sent bylaws to board members for review for HPNA membership/advertising possible limitations.
 She also shared that membership is open to all residents, property owners located within the boundaries of Hollywood park.
 Kathleen and Lynn were going to research bylaws further

 Meeting ended 8:15 pm